1. Home

 • Maintenance: With one central air handler and fewer filters, it may be easier to keep up with maintenance.
 It’s recommended to clean and check mini-split units about once a month depending on usage, model, and air quality.

-• Home layout: Some homes, especially with large spaces or open floor plans, may have better performance and efficiency with a central heat pump.
+• Home layout: For some homes, especially with large spaces or open floor plans, central systems may perform better and be more efficient.

 • You already have ducts: If you have ducts, in good condition, it will likely be more affordable upfront to go with another central heat pump.